 Healthbeautyidea.com | How To Prevent Bunions From Getting Worse – A Bunion or Hallux Valgus (Hallux abducto valgus) is a bony prominence that formed on the bottom of the thumb joint.

 Bunions are a common foot problem that affects many people.
-They are a painful bump at the base of the big toe that can make walking uncomfortable.
 Bunions can be caused by a variety of factors, including genetics, wearing tight shoes, and having flat feet.

 Fortunately, there are simple ways to stop bunions in their tracks.
 In this article, we will discuss the effective ways to prevent bunions from getting worse.